 Put-Away

-Once the inventory is received, the warehouse workers are responsible for moving the products to a safe and secure storage location where they’ll remain until purchased by a customer.
+Once the inventory is received, the warehouse staff are responsible for moving the products to a safe and secure storage location where they’ll remain until purchased by a customer.

 Storage